 As more and more devices are introduced to the IoT ecosystem, enterprises are finding it increasingly difficult to keep them secure and thwart IoT attacks.
 IoT devices are fraught with vulnerabilities and have a massive attack surface ripe for breaches, making them a lucrative target for cybercriminals.
 However, enterprises can negate this threat to a large extent by implementing some actionable ideas to secure their IoT systems.

-Securing inter-device communication is paramount to prevent data theft.
-Cryptographic algorithms and end-to-end encryption should be deployed to secure data at rest in a backend server and also in transit across the network.
-If the embedded IoT devices don’t have native encryption capabilities, infrastructure techniques like encrypted tunnels could be leveraged to secure the data.
+- Cryptographic algorithms and end-to-end encryption should be deployed to secure data at rest in a backend server and also in transit across the network.

-Network segmentation reduces the attack surface by keeping devices connected to their own network and restricting their access and interaction with the main network.
-This practice ensures that the connected devices won’t have access to critical files.
-A segregated network can be configured and managed from a centralized location.
+- Network segmentation reduces the attack surface by keeping devices connected to their own network and restricting their access and interaction with the main network.

-An enterprise must gain visibility into the exact number and types of connected devices on its network.
-Maintain a detailed inventory of all connected IoT assets to ensure that all devices are identified.
-Collect information on the model ID, the serial number; hardware, software and firmware versions; and on the underlying operating systems and configuration on each device.
+- Maintain a detailed inventory of all connected IoT assets to ensure that all devices are identified.
 Create a risk profile for each device and utilize these profiles for smart segmentation.

 What Does the Future of IoT Look Like?